Exhibitions

 Hui Auaha o Aotearoa - Open Day at the Fashion Museum is our contribution to the Global Fashioning Assembly 2024, a gathering of global fashion makers that reaches across disciplines and geographical boundaries to recognise how diverse fashion is.
 We shared some of the fashion content, stories, and conversations from our community at our Open Day.

-The New Zealand Fashion Museum, on Saturday 12 October 2024, occupied a physical space at the Auckland Central Library.
+On Saturday 12 October 2024, the New Zealand Fashion Museum occupied a physical space at the Auckland Central Library.
 We gathered for a day of hands-on activities that took attendees behind our online presence and mahi.
-The day offered first hand experience of the museum’s exhibition making, opportunities to engage with our kaupapa and participatory workshops that cover archival researching, collection preparation, documenting, building relationships with our clothing and above all, storytelling.
+The day offered first-hand experience of the museum’s exhibition making, opportunities to engage with our kaupapa and participatory workshops that cover archival researching, collection preparation, documenting, building relationships with our clothing and above all, storytelling.

-Attendance was free, and we enjoyed hosting a day of activities and experiences which share our processes and values with you all, as our contribution to the vast array of GFA24 events happening in person and online around the world.
+Attendance was free, and we enjoyed hosting a day of activities and experiences which share our processes and values in person and as our contribution to the vast array of GFA24 events happening around the world.

-We documented the goings-on of the day in this long-form video presentation, which we then joined a broader online community on October 19th to share with the RCDF and Global Fashioning Assembly, alongside a discussion and reflection moderated by Jennifer Whitty.
+We documented the goings-on of the day in this long-form video presentation, which we shared with the broader online community of the RCDF and Global Fashioning Assembly on October 19th 2024.

 Event Programme